alexmartinsdc/alexmartinsdc/README.md

-### Hi there 👋
+### Hello 👋

 Some information about me:

-- 🌱 I’m currently learning HTML, CSS, Javascript, React, Typescript, NodeJS, PHP e SQL.
+- My skills are Python, Javascript, React, Typescript, PHP, SQL and REST APIs.

-- 📫 How to reach me: alemartinsdc@gmail.com
+- 📫 How to contact me: alemartinsdc@gmail.com